dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 For e2e tests there is a difference between where and how the tests are executed:

- 1. In CI, which occurs on push and in pull requests, we execute the e2e tests against a dockerised container instance of fingertips running in the github runner agent.
+ 1. In CI, which occurs on push and in pull requests, we execute the e2e tests against a dockerised container instance of fingertips, using chromium browser, running in the github runner agent.
 Note that we also perform visual screenshot snapshot testing of all the chart components at this point.

- 2. In CD, which occurs when code merges into main, we execute the e2e tests against the deployed azure instance of fingertips.
+ 2. In CD, which occurs when code merges into main, we execute the e2e tests against the deployed azure instance of fingertips, using both chromium and webkit browsers.
 Note we do not perform visual screenshot snapshot testing at this point.

 For local development we also have the option to run the tests locally against mocks or against a containerised instance of fingertips using docker.